PascalTassel/front-end-mentor-clipboard-landing-page/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS variables
 - CSS custom properties
-- Flexbox
 - CSS Grid
+- SCSS
+- Webpack
 - Mobile-first workflow

+:information_source: the css file is not minified in order to be readable

 ## Author